[Please scroll down for Shavuot Readings]

-Rabbi Abahu compares this situation to that of an artist [Tsayar] who was painting an image of the king.
+In explanation Rabbi Abahu compares this situation to that of an artist [tsayar] who was painting an image of the king.
 Just as he was about to finish the king’s face, it was reported to him that the king had died and another had mounted the throne.
 His hands became weak.
-“What shall I do with these colors?” he cried, “Shall I make my painting appear as the first king or as the second king?”
-His project’s colors were thrown into confusion!
+“What shall I do with these paints?” he cried, “Shall I make my painting appear as the first king or as the second king?”
+His project’s media were thrown into confusion!

 “Hear the word of the Eternal,

 there is no truth and there is no love in the Land.